Get a short-term van insurance quote from our partner

 Get on the road in minutes

-- Buying or selling a van.
-Test drive a van before purchasing or get drive-away cover after you’ve bought it
+- Buying or selling a van - cover yourself for test driving a van before you buy or get drive-away cover after you’ve bought it.

-- Cover somebody else using your van for a short time
+- Lending out your van for a short time - either for personal or commercial use.

 - Business use, for example: